-Termination of an Insured Employee's Insurance
+Termination of a Covered Person's Insurance

-Your insurance will automatically terminate on the earlier of:
+A Covered Person's insurance will automatically terminate on the earlier of:

-1. the date You cease to be covered by KPIC;

-- 2. the date the Group Policy is terminated; - 3. the date You, or Your representative, commits an act of fraud or makes an intentional misrepresentation of a material fact; - 4. the end of the grace period after the Policyholder fails to pay any required premium to KPIC when due or KPIC does not receive the premium payment in a timely fashion.
-(The period that the Policyholder has in which to pay the premium then due is the later of 31 days from each premium due date (except the first) or 31 days from the date KPIC provides notice of nonrenewal due to non-payment of premium to the Policyholder.); - 5. the last day of the month You cease to qualify as an Eligible Employee; or - 6. the date You relocate to a place outside of the geographic service area of a provider network, if applicable.
-(See the eligibility section for information about the Plan Service Areas.)
-If You cease to qualify as an Eligible Employee because You no longer live in an area specified for the Plan in which You are enrolled, Your insurance will end on the last day of the Policy Year in which You change residence.
+- 1. the date the Covered Person ceases to be covered by Health Plan as a Point of Service Member;. - 2. the date the Group Policy is terminated; - 3. the date a Covered Person, or the Covered Person's representative, commits a fraudulent act or knowingly makes a misrepresentation of a material fact; - 4. the end of the grace period after the Policyholder fails to pay any required premium to KPIC when due or KPIC does not receive the premium payment in a timely fashion.
+(The grace period that the Policyholder has in which to pay the premium then due is the later of 31 days from each premium due date (except the first) or 31 days from the date KPIC provides notice of non renewal due to non-payment of premium to the Policyholder.); - 5. the date the Covered Person ceases to be eligible for coverage under the Eligibility section of the Group Policy or the Point of Service Evidence of Coverage; or - 6. the date the Covered Person relocates to a place outside of the geographic service area of a provider network, if applicable.